Eleanor Parker: Early life

-Eleanor Jean Parker was born on June 26, 1922 in Cedarville, Ohio, the daughter of Lola (née Isett) and Lester Day Parker.
+Eleanor Jean Parker was born on June 26, 1922, in Cedarville, Ohio, the daughter of Lola (née Isett) and Lester Day Parker.
 She moved with her family to East Cleveland, Ohio, where she attended public schools and graduated from Shaw High School.
 "Ever since I can remember, all I wanted to do is act", she said.
 "But I didn't just dream about it.
 I worked at it."

 She appeared in a number of school plays.
 After graduation, she went to Martha's Vineyard to work on her acting.
 She got a job as a waitress and was offered a screen test by 20th Century Fox, but turned it down.
 Wanting to focus on films, she moved to California and started appearing at the Pasadena Playhouse.

 Career

 Warner Bros

 She was in the audience one night at Pasadena Playhouse when spotted by a Warners Bros talent scout, Irving Kumin.
 He offered her a test, and she accepted; the studio signed her to a long-term contract in June 1941.

-She was cast that year in the film They Died with Their Boots On, but her scenes were cut.
+She was cast that year in the film They Died with Their Boots On, but her scenes were deleted.
 Her actual film debut was as Nurse Ryan in the short film Soldiers in White in 1942.

-She was given some decent roles in the B films Busses Roar (1942) and The Mysterious Doctor (1943), and she had a small role in an Mission to Moscow (1943).
-This performance impressed Warners, so when Joan Leslie was held up on Rhapsody in Blue, Parker replaced her in Between Two Worlds (1944), playing the suicidal wife of Paul Henreid's character.
+She was given some decent roles in the B films Busses Roar (1942) and The Mysterious Doctor (1943), and she had a small role in Mission to Moscow (1943).
+This performance impressed Warners, so when Joan Leslie was held up on Rhapsody in Blue, Parker replaced her in Between Two Worlds (1944), playing the wife of Paul Henreid's character.

 She stayed in supporting roles for Crime by Night (1944) and The Last Ride (1944), then was given the starring role with Dennis Morgan in The Very Thought of You (1944), replacing Ida Lupino.
 She was given a cameo in Hollywood Canteen (1944).
 Warners gave her the choice role of Mildred Rogers in a new version of Somerset Maugham's Of Human Bondage (1946).
 Although director Edmund Goulding called Parker one of the five greatest actresses in America, previews were not favorable, and the film sat on the shelf for two years before being released to an underwhelming reception.
 However, in 1953, Parker called it her favorite role.

 Parker later said the "big break" of her career was when she was cast with John Garfield in Pride of the Marines (1945).
 "It was a great part, and who wouldn't look good with John Garfield", she later said.
 "He was absolutely wonderful."
 However, two films that followed with Errol Flynn, the romantic comedy Never Say Goodbye (1946) and the drama Escape Me Never (1947), were box-office disappointments.